How to spend less on your divorce

 Unfortunately, divorce can be an expensive process.
-Family law attorney Lee Rosen shares some tips on what you can do to cut costs in your Raleigh, Cary, Charlotte, or North Carolina divorce without cutting corners.
+Family law attorney Lee Rosen shares some tips on what you can do to cut costs in your Raleigh, Cary, Chapel Hill, Durham, or North Carolina divorce without cutting corners.

 How to spend less on your divorce Transcript

 Attorney fees for a divorce can be crazy.
 They can really get out of hand.
 Is there any way that you can spend less on your divorce?
 Hi, I’m Lee Rosen for the Rosen Law Firm.
 Thanks for watching today.
 You can absolutely save money on attorney’s fees if you’re willing to pull up your sleeves and go to work.
 You’ve got to decide if your value your time or your money more.